derb12/pybaselines/docs/algorithms/misc.rst

 beads (Baseline Estimation And Denoising with Sparsity)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.beads` decomposes the input data into baseline and pure, noise-free signal by
+:meth:`.beads` decomposes the input data into baseline and pure, noise-free signal by
 modeling the baseline as a low pass filter and by considering the signal and its derivatives
 as sparse.